 Dr Rob Berkeley, Former Director, Runnymede Trust.

 Hidden treasure and a pot of gold only begin to describe Roberts’ compilation of essays that navigate the reader through history’s hallowed hall of fame.
-This must-read account about Black pioneers, from across the African diaspora, will instill hope in those who aspire to greatness.
+This must-read account about Black pioneers, from across the African diaspora, will instil hope in those who aspire to greatness.

-Roberts never loses sight of the warranted respect and dignified pride which a first-class Oxford education offers to those who have earned their seat at the table among the intellectuals.
+Roberts never loses sight of the warranted respect and dignified pride that a first-class Oxford education offers to those who have earned their seat at the table among the intellectuals.
 At the same time, she does not sugarcoat some of the histories of hardships faced by Black scholars at the university due to the ignorant neglect or the illogical nature of racism imposed by others.
 “Do not try to fight a lion if you are not one yourself,” says one African proverb.
 Each profile in courage proved that they were a lion or lioness in their own right.

 Her book was a confirmation, for this Oxonian, that the bar has been set high for those who have entered the university’s ranks and “whomsoever much is given, of him shall be much required.”
 However, Black Oxford is an inspiration about determination for students of any age and any ethnicity entering or matriculating at institutions of higher education everywhere.